 The Graduate Center is the higher-degree granting institution of the City University of New York system.
 The Graduate Center is situated in the heart of New York City, across the corner from the Empire State Building.
 The Philosophy Program at The Graduate Center grants Ph.D. and M.A. degrees.

 With 46 faculty members, it is one of the largest philosophy Ph.D. programs in the United States.
 Fifteen of these hold positions at The Graduate Center itself.
 The rest also teach in CUNY’s undergraduate colleges.
-Thirteen of the faculty hold the position of Distinguished or Presidential Professor: Sergei Artemov, Noel Carroll, Michael Devitt, Miranda Fricker, Carol Gould, Saul Kripke, Stephen Neale, David Papineau, Rohit Parikh, Graham Priest, Jesse Prinz, and Catherine Wilson.
-For a full faculty list, visit the Faculty page.
+Thirteen of the faculty hold the position of Distinguished or Presidential Professor: Sergei Artemov, Noel Carroll, Michael Devitt, Miranda Fricker, Carol Gould, Saul Kripke, Charles Mills, Stephen Neale, David Papineau, Rohit Parikh, Graham Priest, Jesse Prinz, and Catherine Wilson.
+For a full faculty list, visit the directory of Philosophy faculty.

 The size and breadth of the faculty enables it to cover all areas of philosophy, including logic, metaphysics, philosophy of mind, philosophy of language, history of philosophy (ancient, medieval, modern), philosophy of biology, ethics, social and political philosophy, aesthetics, philosophy of race and gender, contemporary European philosophy, and Eastern philosophy.